MGIS-UMN/GIS5577_week1/README.md

 1. Introduce Relational Databases and SQL

 ### Class Exercise Instructions
-I have added a sample dataset for you to explore on the server.
+I have added a sample dataset on the server for you to explore.
 The 2000 Census tracts for the state of Minnesota.
-To load the dataset in your own database to the following steps.
+To load the dataset in your own database do the following steps.

 1. Connect to your database